Year 2 - Science

 Following out trip, last half-term, to the Botanical Gardens children have been really enthused to learn about plants and growth.

-We have planted our own seeds and have looked at different parts of a plant and different types of flowers and trees.
+In the classroom, we have planted our own seeds and have looked at different parts of a plant and different types of flowers and trees.
 We carried out an investigation about how to care for plants and are enjoying this science topic!

 Our investigation led us to experiment with sunlight to test how important it is for a plant.